kantega/kson/readme.md

 ```
 Not too shabby, considering this is safe.
 But why bother with lenses?
 We could just as well write
 ` userjson.getField("address").bind(f->f.getFieldAsText("zip")).getOrElse("No zipcode in object)`.
-There are three advantages of using zippers over getters:
+There are three advantages of using lenses over getters/setters:
  * They are values, you can use them like any other value, pass them as arguments and so forth.
  * They compose, so you can mix them as you like
  * They can update inner values in an immutable fashion